dfighter1312/data-science-collection/Topic 11 - Recommendation Systems/README.md

 ## What this repository does?

-This repository contains a course note from **Building Recommendation Engines in Python** on DataCamp as well as a mini-project to build a recommendation engine with knowledge taken from the course (I am just planning on this, but tend to take a dataset from Kaggle and then build it from collected data).
+This repository contains a course note from **Building Recommendation Engines in Python** on DataCamp as well as a mini-project to build a recommendation engine with knowledge taken from the course, including:

+- Non-personalized recommendation (`content-based-recommendations.ipynb`)
+- Content-based recommendation (`non-personalized-recommendations.ipynb`)

 ## Struggle and Derived Tips during implementation